syncfusion-content/flutter-docs/Flutter/range-slider/tooltip.md

 ![Range slider tooltip support](images/tooltip/show-tooltip.png)

 N>
-* The `tooltipTextFormatterCallback` for changing the default tooltip text.
+* The `tooltipTextFormatterCallback` can be used for changing the default tooltip text.
-* The `SfRangeSliderThemeData` to customize the appearance of the tooltip text.
+* The `SfRangeSliderThemeData` can be used to customize the appearance of the tooltip text.

 ## TooltipTextFormatterCallback